We're working together with Sport England to help understand and reduce the number of inactive people over the age of 55 living in Cheshire.

-As our news story explains, we’ve been given funding to use our extensive waterway network to find new ways to encourage older people to get active on and alongside water.
+As our news story explains, we’ve been given funding to use our extensive canal and river network to find new ways to encourage older people to get active on and alongside water.

 This fantastic opportunity will allow us to explore and understand how key points in life may alter people’s attitude and access to physical activity.
 Combined with the inimitable opportunities our canals bring, we’ll apply the knowledge gained throughout this project to shape the physical environment, such as towpaths and access to the water.
 And importantly, create outdoor activities linked to existing skills and interests for people aged 55+ across Cheshire.

 The project is in partnership with Active Cheshire, who said: ‘Active Cheshire is delighted to be involved in this innovative project as a research partner.
 This project will help us to better understand the target audience and how we can make the most of existing blue infrastructure to encourage and embed regular physical activity amongst our ageing population.’

 The funding means we can train 12 Active Waterway Volunteers, creating support networks across six key areas along our waterways.
 Activities will appeal to anyone aged 55+, with a specific focus on existing canal users such as boaters, anglers, community groups in the area and our own volunteers.